 The word ‘gospel’ actually means ‘good news’.
-But before the good news there was the bad news of Adam and Eve sinning by disobeying God (Genesis 3:1-24).
-Sin is defined s ‘any failure to conform to the moral law of God in act, attitude and nature‘.
+But before the good news, there was the bad news of Adam and Eve sinning by disobeying God (Genesis 3:1-24).
+Sin is defined as ‘any failure to conform to the moral law of God in act, attitude and nature‘.
 Since all members of the human race are represented by Adam and Eve, it follows that every human being has inherited their sinful nature.
 Additionally, like Adam and Eve we too sin ourselves (Romans 3:23, Ephesians 2:1-3).

 Sin has to be punished

 However, God is holy and righteous so He can have nothing to do with sin, and because He is just, sin has to be punished.
 Thus, because of sin, not only are we eternally separated from God, we are also faced with eternal punishment of an infinite length of time in hell, beginning with the sting of death (Romans 6:23a).